SabinGhost19/Kinect/README.md

-# ProfileHub - Centralized and Simplified Profile Sharing
+# Kinect - Centralized and Simplified Profile Sharing

 **ProfileHub** is a modern web application designed to centralize and simplify the sharing of contact information and profiles across various platforms.